-But the benefits of using mandelic acid for the skin go far beyond enhancing your complexion, effectively treating a wide range of common skin concerns, such as acne, pigmentation, and aging skin.
+But the benefits of using this AHA for the skin go far beyond enhancing your complexion, effectively treating a wide range of common skin concerns, such as acne, pigmentation, and aging skin.

 Mandelic acid is an alpha hydroxy acid (AHA) that’s derived from bitter almonds.
-Compared to other AHAs we usually hear about — like glycolic acid and lactic acid — mandelic acid’s uniqueness lies in its larger size and molecular weight, which also means it takes longer to penetrate skin.
-For this reason, mandelic acid is considered to have a lower potential of irritating skin.
+Compared to other AHAs we usually hear about – like glycolic acid and lactic acid – its uniqueness lies in its larger size and molecular weight, which also means it takes longer to penetrate skin.
+For this reason, it is considered to have a lower potential of irritating skin.

 Dirt, oil, and dead skin cells tend to accumulate on the surface of skin over time, which could lead to a dull or uneven skin tone.
 That said, regular exfoliation is a must if you’re hoping to achieve youthful, radiant skin.

 However, not all exfoliants are the same.
 Mechanical or physical exfoliants involve physically sloughing away dead cells from the surface of skin.
-However, the abrasive nature of physical exfoliants may irritate skin or even strip its essential moisture.
+The abrasive nature of physical exfoliants may irritate skin or even strip its essential moisture.

 Alternatively, chemical exfoliants like AHAs are a much gentler form of exfoliation which can effectively dissolve the bonds that hold together a buildup of dead skin cells and other debris.